-The CNB requires banks to recognise impairment losses on assets not identified as impaired (including sovereign risk assets) at prescribed rates (excluding assets carried at fair value).
-In line with the above mentioned regulations, the Group recognised portfolio based provisions in the amount of HRK 272 million (2016: HRK 293 million) (Bank HRK 261 million and HRK 271 million), and reversal of provisions in profit or loss in the amount of HRK 11 million (2016: HRK 12 million) (Bank HRK 261 million and HRK 271 million), and reversal of provisions of HRK 10 million and in 2016 HRK 14 million).
-Group's portfolio based provisions for off-balance sheet items as at 31 December 2017 amounted to HRK 77 million (31/12/2016: HRK 80 million) (Bank 31/12/2017: HRK 77 million and per 31/12/2016: HRK 80 million) and the Group recognised reversal of provisions in profit or loss HRK 3 million (2016: expense HRK 5 million).
-Although, in accordance with International Accounting Standard 39 "Financial instruments: Recognition and Measurement" ("IAS 39"), such provisions should more properly be presented as an appropriation within equity, the Group continues to recognise such provisions as a substitute for existing but unidentified impairment losses calculated in accordance with the requirements of IAS 39.
+- The CNB requires banks to recognise impairment losses on assets not identified as impaired (including sovereign risk assets) at prescribed rates (excluding assets carried at fair value).
+In line with the above mentioned regulations, the Group recognised portfolio based provisions in the amount of HRK 272 million (2016: HRK 293 million) (Bank & HRK 261 million and HRK 271 million), and reversal of provisions in profit or loss in the amount of HRK 21 million (2016: HRK 17 million) (Bank in 2017 recognised reversal of provisions of HRK 10 million and in 2016 HRK 14 million).
+Group's portfolio based provisions for off-balance sheet items as at 31 December 2017 amounted to HRK 77 million (31/12/2016: HRK 80 million) (Bank 31/12/2017: HRK 77 million and per 31/12/2016: HRK 80 million) and the Group recognised reversal of provisions in profit or loss in the amount of HRK 3 million (2016: reversal of provisions in profit or loss HRK 5 million) (Bank 2017: reversal of provisions in profit or loss HRK 3 million and 2016: expense HRK 5 million).
+Although, in accordance with International Accounting Standard 39 "Financial instruments: Recognition and Measurement" ("IAS 39"), such provisions should more properly be presented as an appropriation within equity, the Group continues to recognise such provisions as a substitute for existing but unidentified impairment losses calculated in accordance with the requirements of IAS 39. - Additionally the CNB prescribes minimum levels of impairment losses against certain specifically identified impaired exposures, regardless of the net present value of expected future cash flows, which may be different from the impairment loss required to be recognised in accordance with the IAS 39 requirements.